TylerYep/stanfordkarel/README.md

 # Contributing

 All issues and pull requests are much appreciated!

+- First, run `pre-commit install`.
-To run all tests and other auto-formatting tools, check out `scripts/run-tests`.
+- To see test coverage scripts and other auto-formatting tools, use `pre-commit run`.
+- To run all tests, run `pytest`.

 ## Future Milestones